2010–2011 Southern Africa floods

 The 2010–2011 Southern Africa floods were a series of floods across three countries in Southern Africa.
 Linked to a La Niña event, above-average rains starting in December led to widespread flooding.
 Thousands of people were displaced and evacuations of more continued.
-As of 24 January 2011, at least 141 people are known to have been killed, including 88 in KwaZulu Natal.
+As of 24 January 2011, at least 141 people were known to have been killed, including 88 in KwaZulu Natal.
 The South African government declared 33 disaster zones.

 Background

 In December 2010, a global weather pattern known as La Niña resulted in increased rainfall over Southern Africa.
 Similar events related to the La Niña took place in several other countries around the world, including Australia, Sri Lanka, Brazil, Pakistan and the Philippines.

 South Africa

-In South Africa more than 6,000 people have been displaced and 70 known to have been killed due to the floods.
+In South Africa, more than 6,000 people had been displaced and 70 known to have been killed due to the floods.
 This number is expected to rise as police continue to search for an unknown number of missing persons.
 Eight of the country's nine provinces have been declared disaster areas, allowing for national funds to be distributed.
 Preliminary estimates placed crop damage at R1 billion ($145 million US$).
 Property damage was also estimated at $52 million.
-An estimated 20000 ha of agricultural land has been affected by the floods.
+An estimated 20000 ha of agricultural land had been affected by the floods.

 The South African Air Force was brought in to aid in evacuating residents through air lifts by 15 January.
 In a statement Co-operative Government Minister Sicelo Shiceka, displaced residents were told not to return to their homes.